Your Disease

 "Your Disease" is a song by the band Saliva and is from the band's second album Every Six Seconds.
-The song was featured in the Dracula 2000 movie soundtrack, 2002 video game Aggressive Inline, and 2003 video game Downhill Domination.
+The song was featured in the Dracula 2000 movie soundtrack, 2001 video game Spy Hunter, 2002 video game Aggressive Inline, and 2003 video game Downhill Domination.

 Meaning

 The song is about a "relationship gone wrong and how things can go bad real fast when there is manipulation and sex involved," former Saliva vocalist Josey Scott said.
 Scott also said, "People's emotions can get pretty tangled.
 I'd say a lot of our songs are relationship-oriented, and not just because everybody can identify with it, either.
 It's about being honest."